Stein Domains in Banach Algebraic Geometry: Bornological Algebraic Geometry

 \begin{lem} $\ttCBorn_k$ has all limits and colimits and the inclusion functor $\ttCBorn_k \to \ttBorn_k$ commutes with projective limits.
 Both $\ttBorn_k$ and $\ttCBorn_k$ are closed symmetric monoidal elementary quasi-abelian categories with enough projectives. \end{lem}

-The monoidal structure of $\ttBorn_k$ is denoted by $\otimes_{\pi, k}$ and is called the \emph{projective tensor product} and the one of $\ttCBorn_k$ is $\wotimes_{\pi, k}$ (often written just as $\wotimes_{k}$) and it is called the \emph{completed projective tensor product}.
-We conclude by noticing that the fact that $\ttCBorn_k$ has enough projectives implies that we can always derive right exact functors from $\ttCBorn_k$ to a quasi-abelian category, as happens in the theory of abelian categories.
+The monoidal structure of $\ttBorn_k$ is denoted by $\otimes_{\pi, k}$ and is called the \emph{projective tensor product}.
+The one of $\ttCBorn_k$ is $\wotimes_{\pi, k}$ (often written just as $\wotimes_{k}$) and it is called the \emph{completed projective tensor product}.
+We conclude by noticing the fact that $\ttCBorn_k$ has enough projectives implies that we can always derive right exact functors from $\ttCBorn_k$ to a quasi-abelian category, as happens in the theory of closed symmetric abelian categories when they have enough projective objects.